vpalombo/PANEV/README.md

 Example files
 =============

-Trial data files used in the help pages can be created with the command:
+The trial data files used in the help pages can be created with the command:

 ``` r
 # Copy the example data in the current working directory